-Scrivito lets you compose pages by organizing widgets on them.
+Scrivito lets you compose pages by placing widgets on them.
 Widgets are graphical components specialized in handling a dedicated type of content i.e. headlines, images, forms, etc. Widgets are not autonomous points of reference in the CMS like pages, binaries, etc., widgets cannot be referenced individually in the CMS (they don’t have a system-wide unique ID) but are part of a particular page.
 Widgets can be used across different page types, duplicated, moved around and more.

 Widget class has similar functionality as the

 Obj class in that it lets you customize how individual types of content should be handled, presented, and edited.
 For this, widget classes can be created with unique attributes and components for rendering them.
 Analogous to the creation of object classes for CMS objects, custom widget classes can be created using

 Scrivito.provideWidgetClass().
 Scrivito derives them from

 You can also customize the built-in widget classes, simply by redefining them.
 Widgets of the

 ImageWidget class, for example, handle and display image objects.
 Scrivito takes care of their basic functioning like fetching or scaling them, but you can add as much functionality to them as you want, provide them with a caption or a tooltip, rotate them via CSS, etc.